esa-tu-darmstadt/altis_sycl/README.md

 ## fpga_optimized
 Contains optimized FPGA versions of _level 2_ benchmarks.

 Due to FPGA optimization attributes present in code, it can no longer be executed on CPU or GPUs!
-It is however possible to execute them using the Intel FPGA Emulator and Simulator on regular CPUs.
+However, it is possible to execute them using the Intel FPGA Emulator and Simulator on regular CPUs.

 The optimization attributes were validated under oneAPI 22.3.0.
 The more recent 23.0.0 version failed to achieve the same loop II's on some benchmarks.
 Note that we currently have no optimized version for the **DWT2D** benchmark due to congestion on shared memory.

 The optimized code is tailored for the BittWare 520N card featuring the Stratix 10 FPGA.
+The support for Agilex FPGAs encompasses _only_ slight code modifications for a more efficient FPGA resource utilization.
+Examples:
-Agilex support only encompasses slight modifications of the code to make the design utilize FPGA resources more efficiently.
-For instance, **CFD64**: for Stratix 10, the kernel could be vectorized 2-times.
+- **CFD64**: for Stratix 10, the kernel could be vectorized 2-times.
 For Agilex, we needed to remove vectorization to fit the design on device.
-On the other hand, **CFD32** could be replicated more on Agilex than on Stratix 10.
+- **CFD32** could be replicated more on Agilex than on Stratix 10.

 Note that the **Mandelbrot** benchmark currently requires separate builds for each problem size.
 See [`mandelbrot.dp.cpp`](fpga_optimized/cuda/level2/mandelbrot/mandelbrot.dp.cpp#L42).